 - strong multicultural communication and teamwork skills

 A vast number of international students from all over the world come to LUSEM on exchange or to study BSc International Business or one of our Master's programmes.
 This creates global classroom environments where students encounter different cultural perspectives and start to build their international network.
 Many international students find the learning environment and teaching style in Sweden to be different from what they are used to.
 Below you will find a summary of what to expect:

 The Lund University School of Economics and Management adopts a student-centered approach to teaching and learning.
-There is a lot of support in terms of pedagogy and the teachers are available to help you and to ensure course content is fully understood.
-Our focus is on enabling you to develop your critical and analytical thinking skills, independent research skills, team work, problem solving and leadership skills so as to prepare you for your future career.
+There is a lot of support in terms of pedagogy, and the teachers are available to help you and to ensure course content is fully understood.
+Our focus is on enabling you to develop your critical and analytical thinking skills, independent research skills, team work, and problem-solving and leadership skills so as to prepare you for your future career.